Joey Jordison: Slipknot

-On November 28, 1995, Mark Anthony Cadavos approached Jordison while he was working, offering him a position in a new project called the Pale Ones.
+In September 1995, Paul Gray approached Jordison while he was working, offering him a position in a new project called the Pale Ones.
 Intrigued and at a point where he was "lost", Jordison attended rehearsals at Anders Colsefni's basement and immediately wanted to be part of this new band.
 Speaking of this moment he said, "I remember trying so hard not to smile, so I didn't look like I wanted to join, I remained poker-faced, but I thought they ruled."
 A lot of Slipknot's early development was discussed by band members while Jordison worked night shifts at Sinclair's garage.
 Of the eventual nine members, Joey was the third to join the band.
 Slipknot would become pioneers to the new wave of American heavy metal.
 Jordison was accompanied by two custom percussionists, giving their music a feel that Rolling Stone touted as "suffocating".

 Each member of Slipknot is assigned a number; Joey was assigned "#1".
-Joey produced one album with Slipknot: 2005 live album 9.0: Live.
+Joey produced one album with Slipknot, the 2005 live album 9.0: Live.
 In August 2008, Jordison broke his ankle and Slipknot had to cancel some of its English tour dates.
 On August 22, 2009, Jordison was taken to the emergency room for a burst appendix, less than an hour before he was to take the stage for Auburn, Washington's KISW Pain in the Grass concert.
 As a result, Slipknot canceled following shows in August and September, to give Jordison time to recover.

 On December 12, 2013, Slipknot announced through their official website that Jordison had left the band, citing personal reasons for his departure.
 In response, Jordison released a statement insisting that he had in fact been fired from the band and stated that Slipknot "has been my life for the last 18 years, and I would never abandon it, or my fans".

 After years of both sides being silent and evasive as to the reasons for his leaving the band, Jordison revealed in June 2016 that he suffered from transverse myelitis, a neurological disease that cost him the ability to play the drums toward the end of his time with Slipknot.